Seeing Wiggles without Seeing Wiggles: BAO Recovery in 21 cm Intensity Mapping with Deep Learning: Conclusions

+\acknowledgments We thank the anonymous reviewer for the constructive comments and suggestions.
 This work is supported by the National SKA Program of China (Grants Nos.
 2022SKA0110200, 2022SKA0110202), the National Science Foundation of China (Grants Nos.
 12473006), the China Manned Space Project with No. CMS-CSST-2021 (B01, A02, A03).